 the master of the fishing vessel shall manually communicate to its Fisheries Monitoring Centre (FMC), at least every four hours, reports by other means of communication (such as email, facsimile, telex, telephone message or radio).
 Such reports must include, inter alia, information required in paragraph 8 b; and

-b.c. no transshipments shall be authorized and initiated unless and until the reporting requirements and procedures established in sub-paragraph b are complied with.
+b.c. no transshipments at sea shall be authorized and initiated unless and until the reporting requirements and procedures established in sub-paragraph b are complied with.

 Each CCP shall ensure that the ALCs fitted on board vessels flying its flag are tamper resistant, that is, are of a type and configuration that prevent the input or output of false positions, and that they are not capable of being over-ridden, whether manually, electronically or otherwise.
 To this end, the ALC must: